jwjoel/PicHostify/docs/README.md

 We welcome contributions in many forms, including but not limited to, improving the user interface, adding new features, optimizing performance, fixing bugs, and enhancing documentation.

-This project is possible thanks to all of its contributors:
+Thanks to all of the contributors:

 <p align="center">
   <a href="https://github.com/jwjoel/PicHostify/graphs/contributors">